Preetham7765/GameMaker/README.md

 - Users can create games sprites of different shapes, add images and specify behaviour.

--Games like pacman, space invader and frogger can be created.
+- Games like pacman, space invader and frogger can be created.